Bernie Kosar: Cleveland Browns

-Kosar is today considered the "most beloved" Browns player in the franchise's history, according to polling of Browns' fans.
+According to a poll of Browns fans in 2019, Kosar was considered the "most beloved" Browns player in the franchise's history.

 Dallas Cowboys

-After the Browns released Kosar, the Dallas Cowboys signed Kosar to a one-year, $1 million contract to fill in for injured Troy Aikman.
-Kosar played in four games for the Cowboys and earned his only Super Bowl championship as a backup in Super Bowl XXVIII.
-Kosar entered the game in the final play and knelt down to close the victory.
-A week prior to the Super Bowl, Kosar relieved an injured Aikman in the second half of the NFC championship game against the San Francisco 49ers, completing five of nine pass attempts for 83 yards and one touchdown.
+The Dallas Cowboys suffered an injury to starter Troy Aikman on the same weekend.
+After Kosar's release, the Cowboys promptly signed Kosar to a one-year, $1 million contract as the backup quarterback for rookie Jason Garrett.
+After an inefficient first nine minutes of the game against Phoenix with only two completions, Garrett was replaced by Kosar, who finished the rest of the game and started the next game for his only two meaningful game action in the regular season.
+During the NFC Championship Game against the San Francisco 49ers, Aikman was knocked out of the game with a concussion in the third quarter, with Kosar finishing the game, completing five of nine pass attempts for 83 yards and one touchdown.
+He earned his only Super Bowl championship as a backup in Super Bowl XXVIII, entering the game in the final play and knelt down to close the victory.

 Miami Dolphins

 Kosar spent the final two years of his NFL career with the Miami Dolphins as backup to Dan Marino.
 Kosar brought to the Dolphins a trick play that helped the Dolphins top the New York Jets in a crucial 1994 game.
 With the clock winding down and the Dolphins trailing by three, Marino pretended to spike the ball to stop the clock.
 He then threw the winning touchdown pass to Mark Ingram.

 Kosar finished his 12-season career with 1,994 completions in 3,365 attempts for 23,301 yards and 124 touchdowns, 87 interceptions, and five rushing touchdowns.
 In November 1991, Kosar also set the NFL record for most consecutive completed passes without an interception, a record that stood until broken by Tom Brady on December 26, 2010.